 The mission of the Ed.D.
 Program is:

 - to prepare educational leaders with comprehensive knowledge, appropriate skills, and empowering attitudes to become leaders who are informed decision-makers capable of being reflective practitioners and who contribute to the research and practice literature.

 The Ed.D.
 Doctoral Program is a part-time program to meet the needs of working professionals.
 The program generally takes four to five years to complete.

 The Ed.D.
 Program is practice-oriented.
-Thus, coursework and dissertations are very applied in nature.
-The curriculum includes foundational coursework and opportunities for field-based activities and immersion projects in schools or other agencies.
+Thus, coursework and dissertations are applied in nature.
+The curriculum includes opportunities for research and/or field-based projects in schools or other agencies.

 We aim to prepare leaders who can solve real problems facing education systems today and who, through their research or applied work, further academic knowledge toward this end.

 The program is cohort-based -- students are admitted as a group annually and they take classes together over the course of the program.
 Two back-to-back classes meet one day per week on a selected day that is typically maintained throughout the program.
 The two classes meet from 5-7:30 pm and then from 7:35-10:05 pm.
 Core courses are scheduled during the Fall and Spring semesters and electives can be taken at any time, but are recommended to be taken in the summers.
 The program is part-time and, while you can take additional elective classes during a semester to accelerate your progress, you do need to pay for those based on your part time status.
 Current information regarding tuition and fees can be found at http://www.southernct.edu/studentaccounts/tuitionfees.html.